alphagov/verify-stub-idp/README.md

 # Using as a Stub eIDAS Proxy Service Node

-Set the values in `europeanIdentity` including HUB_CONNECTOR_ENTITY_ID for the consuming relying party/service provider/hub.
+Set the values in `europeanIdentity` including HUB_CONNECTOR_ENTITY_ID and CONNECTOR_NODE_METADATA_URI for the consuming relying party/service provider/hub.
+These values may be the same if the Connector Node metadata is published at the same URL as its entity ID.

 Several countries can be dynamically stubbed at once - see the full list in [EidasScheme](src/main/java/uk/gov/ida/stub/idp/domain/EidasScheme.java) (use the values, not the enum keys).
 Once the metadata is retrieved for each stub it can be used by the consuming relying party/service provider/hub.
 Metadata is at http://localhost:50140/[scheme]/ServiceMetadata  Test users are all `stub-country*`.